element-hq/ems-docs/src/integrations/Admin-Bot.md

 ## Use case examples
 * All active administrators in a room depromoted themselves.
 Use Admin Bot to regain control of this room.
 * Someone reported a Code of Conduct violation in a room without active moderators.
-Use Admin Bot to kick or ban the offender.
+Use Admin Bot to redact the messages and kick or ban the offender.

 ## Good to know
 * Admin Bot joins all rooms and spaces created by your users.